 Tuning or pitch is part of the technical context because tension is discussed for a string at pitch.
 A string discussed at one pitch cannot be casually treated as the same technical case under a different pitch without source-backed context.

-This does not mean readers should change gauges or tension levels to solve tuning problems.
+That does not mean readers should change gauges or chase a tension target to solve tuning problems.
 The article only explains why pitch belongs in the tension conversation.

 How Tension Relates To Scale Length